wdporter/i-am-that-vuepress/93-man-is-not-the-doer/readme.md

 >[Your mind is not quiet.]
 It is because of your illusion that you are the doer.
 In reality things are done to you, not by you.

 **Questioner:**&ensp;From the beginning of my life, I have been pursued by a sense of incompleteness.
 From school to college, to work, to marriage, to affluence, I imagined that the next thing will surely give me peace, but there was no peace.
 This sense of unfulfillment keeps on growing as years pass by.

 **Maharaj:**&ensp;As long as there is the body and the sense of identity with the body, frustration is inevitable.
-Only when you know yourself as entirely alien to and different from the body, will you find respite from the mixture of fear and craving inseparable from the ‘I am the body’ idea.
+Only when you know yourself as entirely alien to and different from the body, will you find respite from the mixture of fear and craving inseparable from the “I am the body” idea.
 Merely assuaging fears and satisfying desires will not remove this sense of emptiness you are trying to escape from; only self-knowledge can help you.
-By ‘self-knowledge’ I mean full knowledge of what you are not.
+By “self-knowledge” I mean full knowledge of what you are not.
 Such knowledge is attainable and final, but to the discovery of what you are, there can be no end.
 The more you discover, the more there remains to discover.

 **Q:**&ensp;For this we must have different parents and schools, live in a different society.